Access-Labs-Inc/access-protocol/README.md

 To deploy the program on devnet run the `yarn deploy` command inside the `scripts` folder.
 This will:

-- Create a SPL token with appropriate metadata.
+- Create an SPL token with appropriate metadata.
 - Build and deploy the Solana program (smart contract).
 - Create a `CentralState` data account for the global state of the program.
 - Transfer the SPL token authority to the program (central state).